2018 primaries: Key takeaways as Democrats get a shock and Trump triumphs

 President Trump crowed about the loss by Crowley, a sometimes bombastic critic of the president who was seen as angling to replace California Rep. Nancy Pelosi as the Democrats' leader in the next Congress.

-Trump cheered Crowley's loss, saying on Twitter that maybe he'd have won if he had been "nicer, and more respectful, to his President."
+Trump said on Twitter that maybe Crowley would have won if he had been "nicer, and more respectful, to his President."

 The Bronx-born Ocasio-Cortez, 28, was the first primary challenger Crowley had faced in 14 years.
 Her win comes as Democratic primaries around the country have seen scraps between the party's progressive wing and the Washington establishment.